Protests for a kinder world.

-We crawl local newspaper and television sites on a daily basis, and most of our event data come from these crawls.
+We crawl local newspaper and television sites on a daily basis, and most of our protest data come from these crawls.
 If you're curious about how an article makes its way from the internet onto the Count Love map, we wrote a “making of” piece about our software stack.
 We've also written an overview of our data, crawler technologies, and natural language models.
 Our dataset covers protest events in the United States between January 20, 2017 through January 31, 2021.

 We record the most conservative attendance number from the news articles that we link.
 We interpret “a dozen” as 10, “dozens” as 20, “hundreds” as 100, and so forth.
 If an article mentions a demonstration but does not include an attendance count, we note the demonstration but leave the count empty.

 Unfortunately, the internet is transient.
 While nothing disappears on the internet, most things don't stay in the same place in perpetuity.
 We have text archives of the linked articles that we reference, and we are currently exploring how to best make these archives available.

 Yes!
 We hope that this site becomes a useful resource for journalists and concerned citizens.
 If the web interface is not sufficient to compile the information that you need, you can download a full export of our protest events, locations, dates, and counts as a CSV file.

 Our data is available under the Creative Commons 4 Attribution license.

-Demonstrations represent one way to communicate to our elected leaders.
+Protests and demonstrations represent one way to communicate to our elected leaders.
 Yet, it’s easy to lose track of exactly where and when protests took place and how many people participated.
-Additionally, even if a thorough data source did exist (to our knowledge, one does not), searching through and visualizing individual records can be quite a daunting task.
+Additionally, searching through and visualizing individual records can be quite a daunting task.
 We hope that keeping a factual record of ongoing demonstrations and making this data more accessible helps citizens, journalists, and politicians make more compelling cases for a diverse, empathetic, and kind country.